 Cobblestoned streets weave their way through colorful houses and cozy cafés.
 For lunch, make sure you head to Parsley and Thyme, a lovely vegetarian joint serving mouthwatering international veggie food.

 One of the Lagos Portugal day trips you should consider is to Algarve’s capital city, Faro.
-The quaint city is totally underrated and often overlooked by visitors to the Algarve that continue to other coastal towns like Albufeira, Tavira, or Lagos.
+The quaint city is totally underrated and often overlooked by visitors to the Algarve that continue to other coastal towns like Albufeira, Tavira, or Lagos, yet it is one of the most beautiful cities in Algarve, Portugal.

 Truth is, Faro is sitting on a gold mine of attractions from the quirky bone chapel to the impressive natural wonder, Ria Formosa Natural Park.
 The latter is an important resting spot for migratory birds and home to flamingos making it a haven for bird watchers and hikers alike.